 Polish collaboration partners

-Polish Association of Energy Traders is a politically independent organisation active in the development of energy-sector legislation.
+- Polish Association of Energy Traders is a politically independent organisation active in developing energy-sector legislation.

 French collaboration partners

 Russian collaboration partners